circleci/circleci-docs/jekyll/_cci2/caching.md

            - m2- # used if checksum fails
 ```
 {% endraw %}

+## Introduction

+Automatic dependency caching is not available in CircleCI 2.0, so it is important to plan and implement your caching strategy to get the best performance.
+Manual configuration in 2.0 enables more advanced strategies and finer control.

 This document describes the manual caching available, the costs and benefits of a chosen strategy, and tips for avoiding problems with caching. **Note:** The Docker images used for CircleCI 2.0 job runs are automatically cached on the server infrastructure where possible.